“Is it a soundbar? Is it a speaker? No, it’s a Soundbox!” And a Soundbox actually appears to be a cross between the two.

 MORE: Best soundbars 2017

-But for existing and potential Sky customers, the Soundbox is a positive success and, at either £250 or £300, competitively priced.
+Even though it's now much more affordable than before, at its ‘full' price of £499, the Soundbox is still too expensive.
+But for existing and potential Sky customers, the Soundbox is a positive success and, at £249, competitively priced.
 Our only reservations are: we wish it had a more bar-like form, and a little extra punch and low-end definition wouldn’t go amiss either.

 Sky has tightened its grip on the home cinema chain, from service to set-top box and, with the Soundbox, it’s now tackling the sound quality of your sport and movies.
 Perhaps the only thing left for Sky is to make its own TV.